-We have good news: microdermabrasion calls for zero-to-little downtime.
+Unlike a chemical peel, microdermabrasion calls for little to no downtime.
 The AAD states that some patients may see their skin turn pink or red with slight swelling, akin to having a sunburn.
-During this time, you may need to apply a moisturizer and will need to use sun protection when outdoors.
+During this time, you may need to apply a moisturizer and will need to be diligent about using sun protection when outdoors.

-Most patients will need a series of microdermabrasion procedures, not just one, to see visible results.
+Most patients will need a series of microdermabrasion procedures to see visible results.
 Similar to a chemical peel, the results will also not be permanent.
-While following a dermatologist recommended post-treatment plan will help maintain the results, follow-up treatments are usually needed.